GeneralProducts/consonance-graphql/examples/sample_custom_report.md

 This script will generate a report of every field currently available in Consonance's GraphQL schema.
 If you would like to edit or delete any columns to produce a smaller report you can refer to the inline notes for help.

 Choose *Run* from the main navigation bar to generate your report.
-You may be prompted to authorize your script by signing into your Google account and choosing *allow*.
+You may be prompted to authorize your script by signing into your Google account and choosing *Allow*.
 This grants permission for the script to run.

 Go back to your sheet and this should now be populated with the columns of data you've specified.